rdkcentral/xts_core/docs/test_documentation.md

 Expected Result:

-- The request is sent to http://allocator-server/list_slots.
+- The request is sent to http://allocator-server/search with payload { "platform": "linux", "tags": ["gpu", "memory"] }

 - Matching slots are displayed.

+#### List All Allocator Slots ####

+Command: allocator list --server http://allocator-server

+Expected Result:

+- The request is sent to http://allocator-server/list.

+- The response contains all available slots known to the server.

 ### Error Handling Tests ###

-#### Missing Required Arguments ####

-Command: allocate --tags gpu --server http://allocator-server

-Expected Result:

-- Error message: --platform is required when --tags is specified.

-- Exit with non-zero status.

-#### Invalid Server URL ####

-Command: allocate --id 123 --server http://invalid-server

-Expected Result:

-- Request fails.

-- Error message is displayed.

-#### Command Not Found ####

-Command: invalid-command

-Expected Result:

-- Error message: Command not recognized.

-- Exit with non-zero status.
+TBD